tecboyj/asian-american-timeline/src/assets/events/1907_the_gentleman’s_agreement_(between_japan_and_the_us).md

-# The Gentleman’s Agreement (between Japan and the US)

-1907
-The Gentleman’s Agreement (between Japan and the US) (1907)
+# The Gentleman’s Agreement (between Japan and the US) (1907)

-Who or what is the focus of this event or act?

-Provide background/context of the law, act, event, or court case and what it did and mention the date of its occurrence.

-Did this event have a positive or negative impact on the AANHPI community?
-Explain using details/evidence from your research.

-Explain how this event affected American history overall.
-For example, in the case of Wong Kim Ark, what impact did it have on both AANHPI people and everyone born in the United States?

-CHALLENGE:
-If possible, describe another notable event in American history that happened at the same time but usually gets more attention than the one in your timeline.
-How has that event overshadowed or drawn attention away from this event in Asian American history?
+The Gentleman’s Agreement (between Japan and the US) (1907) was an informal agreement between US and Japan.
+Japan agreed to no longer issue passports to its laborers who wanted to go to the US.
+Koreans also fell under this because Korea was a protectorate of Japan.
+The motivation of the agreement was driven by California’s wishes to limit immigration.
+This restricted other Asian immigrants beyond Chinese.
+However, it was not as restrictive as previous acts, resulting in a more balanced gender population for the Japanese American population.
+Thus fueling motivation for further acts to restrict Asian immigration.